-Historically, our primary sources of liquidity have been cash flows from operations, proceeds from equity offerings, proceeds from senior unsecured note offerings, borrowings under our Senior Secured Credit Facility and proceeds from the Medallion Sale and other asset dispositions.
+Historically, our primary sources of liquidity have been cash flows from operations, proceeds from equity offerings, proceeds from senior unsecured note offerings, borrowings under our Senior Secured Credit Facility and proceeds from asset dispositions.
 We believe cash flows from operations and availability under our Senior Secured Credit Facility provide sufficient liquidity to manage our cash needs and contractual obligations and to fund our expected capital expenditures.
 Our primary operational uses of capital have been for the acquisition, exploration and development of oil and natural gas properties, infrastructure development and investments in Medallion until its sale on October 30, 2017.

 A significant portion of our capital expenditures can be adjusted and managed by us.
 We continually monitor the capital markets and our capital structure and consider which financing alternatives, including equity and debt capital resources, joint ventures and asset sales, are available to meet our future planned or accelerated capital expenditures.
 We may make changes to our capital structure from time to time, with the goal of maintaining financial flexibility, preserving or improving liquidity and/or achieving cost efficiency.
 Such financing alternatives, including capital market transactions and debt and equity repurchases, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.
-See the following Notes to our consolidated financial statements included elsewhere in this Annual Report for further discussion regarding our investing and financing activities (i) Notes 4.a and 4.e for our acquisitions of evaluated and unevaluated oil and natural gas properties, (ii) Notes 4.b and 4.d for divestitures of oil and natural gas properties and midstream service assets, (iii) Note 4.c for the Medallion Sale, (iv) Note 7 and 7.c for our debt instruments and the redemption of our May 2022 Notes, respectively, (v) Note 8.a and "Part II.
-Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities" above for our \$200.0 million share repurchase program authorized by our board of directors and commenced in February 2018 and (vi) Note 8.b for our equity offerings.
-We also continuously look for other opportunities to maximize shareholder value.
+We continuously look for other opportunities to maximize shareholder value.

-Due to the inherent volatility in oil, NGL and natural gas prices, commodity transportation costs and differences in the prices of oil, NGL and natural gas between where we produce and where we sell such commodities, we engage in derivative transactions, such as puts, swaps, collars, basis swaps and, in the past, call spreads to hedge price risk associated with a portion of our anticipated production.
-By removing a portion of the price volatility associated with future production, we expect to mitigate, but not eliminate, the potential effects of variability in cash flows from operations.
+Due to the inherent volatility in oil, NGL and natural gas prices and differences in the prices of oil, NGL and natural gas between where we produce and where we sell such commodities, we engage in commodity derivative transactions, such as puts, swaps, collars, basis swaps and, in the past, call spreads to hedge price risk associated with a portion of our anticipated sales volumes.
+By removing a portion of the price volatility associated with future sales volumes, we expect to mitigate, but not eliminate, the potential effects of variability in cash flows from operations.
 See "Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk" below.

-See Note 17.b to our consolidated financial statements included elsewhere in this Annual Report for a summary of open derivative positions as of December 31, 2018 for derivatives that were entered into through February 13, 2019.

-See Note 9 to our consolidated financial statements included elsewhere in this Annual Report for information regarding our derivative settlement indexes and a summary of open derivative positions as of December 31, 2018 for derivatives that were entered into through December 31, 2018.
+See Note 19.d to our consolidated financial statements included elsewhere in this Annual Report for a summary of open commodity derivative positions as of December 31, 2019 for commodity derivatives that were entered into through February 12, 2020.
+See Note 9 to our consolidated financial statements included elsewhere in this Annual Report for open commodity derivative positions as of December 31, 2019 for commodity derivatives that were entered into through February 12, 2020.
+See Note 9 to our consolidated financial statements included elsewhere in this Annual Report for information regarding our derivative settlement indexes and a summary of open commodity derivative positions as of December 31, 2019 for commodity derivatives that were entered into through December 31, 2019.